netinvent/npbackup/SECURITY.md

 # NPF-SEC-00004: Client should never know the repo password

-Partially covered with password_command feature.
+Partially covered with password_command feature, and alternative aes key management.
 We should have a central password server that holds repo passwords, so password is never actually stored in config.
 This will prevent local backups, so we need to think of a better zero knowledge strategy here.